About us

 For inaccessible areas we operate water blaster equipment with a range of underwater wash jets and nozzles PAINT SAFE able to remove any kind of encrustations from light fouling to acorn barnacles and mussels.

-In this case it would be possible to clean a ship much more often, for example, at least twice a year, before having to many worms, barnacles and...
+It is greatly advisable to clean a ship at least twice a year, before having to many worms, barnacles and...
 Aquatic Invasive Species (AIS).

-Even in the case when it is necessary to make inspection, repair or restoration of a protective coat of a ship in a dry dock, it would be possible to make a ship's hull cleaning out of a dry dock first, which would allow using dry dock more efficiently.
+Even in the case when it is necessary to make inspection, repair or restoration of a protective coat of a ship in a dry dock, it would be advisable to perform an Underwater hull cleaning first, which would allow using dry dock more efficiently.

 Avoid your ship to be BANNED

-Everyone involved in shipping is well aware about the issues regarding Non-Indigenous Marine Species and authorities power which may result in the vessel's entry banned in territorial waters or harbours.
+Everyone involved in shipping is well aware about the issues regarding Non-Indigenous Marine Species and authorities power which may result in the vessel's entry banned in South Pacific territorial waters or harbours.

 - Proactive cleaning is much easier and cheaper than reactive cleaning! -